detsam/indepstate-cc/app/services/dealTrackers/README.md

 Pass a `skipExisting` array in the `opts` object to request duplicate checks.
 Each element has:

 - `field` – key written to the destination (for the Obsidian tracker this is a front‑matter field).
-- `prop` – property on the trade object sent to the tracker.
+- `prop` – property path on the trade object sent to the tracker (dot notation supported).

 When all listed fields are found with matching values the tracker skips creating a new record.
 The Obsidian tracker also writes these fields into the note's front matter so future runs can detect duplicates.